 Pub.
 L. 95-94, title I, Aug.
 5, 1977, 91 Stat.
 669, provided in part: "That, effective October 1, 1977, the Joint Committee is authorized (1) to procure the temporary or intermittent services of individual consultants, or organizations thereof, in the same manner and under the same conditions as a standing committee of the Senate may procure such services under subsection (i) of section 202 of the Legislative Reorganization Act of 1946, as amended [section 72a(i) of Title 2, The Congress], and (2) with the prior consent of the agency concerned, to use on a reimbursable basis the services of personnel, information, and facilities of any such agency: Provided further, That, prior to the employment of any consultants or the procurement of services by contract relative to any review and analysis of the operation of the Government Printing Office, the Joint Committee shall consult with the Legislative Branch Appropriations Subcommittees of the House and Senate; and that periodic reports on the progress of any such review and analysis be submitted to the Joint Committee on Printing and the Legislative Branch Appropriations Subcommittees of the House and Senate.
 Prior similar provisions were contained in Pub.
 L. 94-303, title I, June 1, 1976, 90 Stat.
 616.

-CHAPTER 3-GOVERNMENT PRINTING
+CHAPTER 3-GOVERNMENT PRINTING OFFICE

-Sec.

 301. Public Printer: appointment.

-302. Deputy Public Printer: appointment; duties.

-303. Public Printer and Deputy Public Printer:

-pay.

-304. Public Printer: vacancy in office.

-305. Public Printer: employees; pay.

-306. Public Printer: employment of skilled work-

-men: trial of skill.
-307. Public Printer: night work.

-Disbursing officer; deputy disbursing officer; 308. certifying officers and employees.

-309. Revolving fund for operation and maintenance of Government Printing Office: capitalization; reimbursements and credits; accounting and budgeting; reports.

-310. Payments for printing, binding, blank paper, and supplies.

-311 Purchases exempt from the Federal Property and Administrative Services Act; contract negotiation authority; small purchase threshold.

-312. Machinery, material, equipment, or supplies from other Government agencies.

-313. Examining boards: paper; bindery materials; machinery.
-314. Inks, glues, and other supplies furnished to other Government agencies: payment.
-Branches of Government Printing Office; lim-315.

-itations.
-Detail of employees of Government Printing 316.

-Office to other Government establishments.
+- 302. Deputy Public Printer: appointment; duties. - Bobacy Fubic Frinter and Deputy Public Printer: pay. - Public Printer: vacancy in office. - 305.
+Public Printer: employees; pay. - Public Printer: employment of skilled workmen; trial of skill. - Public Printer: night work. - Disbursing officer; deputy disbursing officer; certifying officers and employees. - Revolving fund for operation and maintenance of Government Printing Office: capitalization; reimbursements and credits; accounting and budgeting; reports. - Payments for printing, binding, blank paper, and supplies. - Purchases exempt from the Federal Property and Administrative Services Act; contract negotiation authority; small purchase threshold. - Machinery, material, equipment, or supplies from other Government agencies. - Examining boards: paper; bindery materials; machinery. - Inks, glues, and other supplies furnished to other Government agencies: payment. - Branches of Government Printing Office; limitations. - Detail of employees of Government Printing Office to other Government establishments.

 317. Special policemen.